Role & Responsibilities

 Unit 2 Bargaining Committee

-Per Article 7.05 of the YusApuY Unit 2 Collective Agreement, the Unit 2 Bargaining Committee shall be comprised of the President, the First Vice-President, the Second Vice-President (if operationally possible), Chair or Co-Chair Alternate of the Unit 1 Bargaining Committee, and up to four (4) YusApuY Unit 2 members.
+Per Article 7.05 of the YusApuY Unit 2 Collective Agreement, the Unit 2 Bargaining Committee shall be comprised of the President, the First Vice-President, the Second Vice-President (if operationally possible), Chair or Vice Chair of the Unit 1 Bargaining Committee, and up to four (4) YusApuY Unit 2 members.
 The Unit 1 Chair shall represent the Unit 2 Committee as a voting member on the YusApuY Executive Board.

 Committee Members shall be given time off during normal working hours without loss of pay while attending negotiation meetings with the Employer.